Fast and Certified Bounding of Security-Constrained DCOPF via Interval Bound Propagation: Results

+We tested IBP in terms of the bound tightness and scalability.
 Fig. \ref{fig:IBP gap} illustrates the optimality gap statistics across the benchmarked system sizes.
-For each system size, we solved multiple test instances using Gurobi and computed bounds using IBP.
-The mean gap remained below 3\% for all systems, with the maximum gap occurring in a 73-bus instance at 6.53\%.
-Additionally, in some test instances, the upper bounds computed by IBP are negative, meaning that no positive societal benefit can be obtained for the given input bounds.
-This can also be interpreted as a ``guaranteed infeasibility\footnote{No guaranteed infeasibility was observed for the 3, 14, 37, 73-bus systems with 0/25 each and 4,224-bus systems with 0/26.
-The 617 and 6,049-bus systems had 7/16 and 5/18 infeasible cases, respectively.
-The 1,576, 2,000, 6,717, and 8,316-bus systems exhibited 20/25, 25/25, 6/6, and 6/25 infeasible cases, respectively.}", arising either because generation costs exceed the value of the demands, or grid-physics are violated, or both.
-Identification of these instances eliminates the need to solve for the optimal dispatch, providing a substantial computational speed advantage.
+For each system size, we solved 25 test instances using Gurobi and computed bounds using IBP.
+The mean gap remained below 3.98\% for all systems, with the maximum gap occurring in a 617-bus instance at 22.56\%.
+Additionally, the upper bounds computed in some\footnote{None of the 3, 14, 37, 73, 617 and 4224 bus systems were found to be guaranteed infeasible or welfare-negative.
+However, 1576, 2000, 6049, 6717, 8316 were found to be 20/25, 25/25, 7/25, 25/25, 12/25 guaranteed infeasible or welfare-negative for at least one time index, respectively.} test instances were negative, implying that for the given input set, the instance is guaranteed to be welfare-negative (i.e., infeasible by GO3 modeling standards).
+Identifying these cases via IBP can serve as a screening mechanism before solving a full problem, like optimal line switching, and it can streamline computational workflows by eliminating the need to solve for the optimal dispatch.

-Table \ref{tab:speedup_summary} presents statistics on the speedup achieved in bound computations and in identifying scenarios with negative net societal benefit.
-As the system size grows, IBP becomes increasingly advantageous, achieving speedups of up to 8.97 million times.
-Instances beyond 617 buses become challenging for Gurobi; in contrast, IBP scales efficiently, computing the bounds for systems up to 8,316 buses.
-All instances up to 6,717 buses were solved in batch for all time indices, while the 8,316-bus cases were solved serially for each time index due to memory limitations.
+Table \ref{tab:speedup_summary} presents statistics on the speedup achieved in bound computations.
+As the system size grows, IBP becomes increasingly advantageous, achieving speedups of up to 32.19 thousand times.
+The reported speedups can be interpreted as computational time savings achieved by IBP, eliminating the need to solve infeasible or negative-welfare instances.
+When including the full set of contingencies, instances beyond 617 buses became challenging for Gurobi due to memory limitations; in contrast, IBP scales efficiently, computing the bounds for systems up to 8,316 buses.
 Fig. \ref{fig:IBP runtime} shows the distribution of runtimes to compute the bounds of a single time index across multiple test cases.
-Runtimes scale efficiently, from a 3-bus system with 2 contingencies to an 8,316-bus system with 6,289 contingencies, with mean runtimes reaching approximately 0.07 seconds.
+Runtimes scaled efficiently, from a 3-bus system with 2 contingencies to an 8,316-bus system with 6,289 contingencies, with mean runtimes reaching 23.8 seconds.
+These results showcased the scalability and bound quality of our methodology.